CalCOFI/rCRUX/README.md

 get_blast_seeds passes many parameters to NCBI's primer blast tool.
 You can match the parameters to the fields available in the GUI here.
 First, use your browser to view the page source.
 Search for the field you are interested in by searching for the title of the field.
 It should be enclosed in a tag.
 Inside the label tag, it says for = "<name_of_parameter>".
 Copy the string after for = and add it to get_blast_seeds as the name of a parameter, setting it equal to whatever you like.

 As of 2022-08-16, the primer blast GUI contains some options that are not implemented by primer_search.
-The [table below](###Table-of-available-options) documents available options.
+The [table below](#Table-of-available-options) documents available options.

-### Modifying primer blast search options
+### [Modifying primer blast search options]
 I want to generate a large hitsize.
 I open the source of the primer designing tool and look for that string.
 I find the following:

-''<label for="HITSIZE" class="m ">Max number of sequences returned by Blast</label>''
+'<label for="HITSIZE" class="m ">Max number of sequences returned by Blast</label>'

 I copy HITSIZE and add it to get_blast_seeds, along with a few other options that generate larger output: